 Gold has no value except for the fact that it does not have any magnetic force.
 To appreciate this better, consider:

-- Purity Check: The more times you test purity levels using different methods including nonmagnetic ones then, the higher chance there is of getting closer to market values since this approach ensures only those materials with least impurities are selected;
+- Purity Check: The more times you test purity levels using different methods, including nonmagnetic ones then, the higher the chance there is of getting closer to market values since this approach ensures only those materials with the least impurities are selected;

-- Product Differentiation: Manufacturers should use non-magnetism when labeling their products as the cleanest examples available, thereby distinguishing originals from fake imitations that may have attracted particles during the production process.
+- Product Differentiation: Manufacturers should use non-magnetism when labeling their products as the cleanest examples available, thereby distinguishing originals from fake imitations that may have attracted particles during production.

-Incorporating knowledge on how gold behaves magnetically while making and selling jewelry can greatly increase their realness and add value to such items, thus creating better standards within the jewelry industry.
+Incorporating knowledge on how gold behaves magnetically while making and selling jewelry can significantly increase their realness and add value to such items, thus creating better standards within the jewelry industry.

 Frequently Asked Questions